The UCSB Sociology Department will be accepting applications in the fall of 2022 for our fall 2023 admissions cohort.

 STATEMENT OF PURPOSE: Give a brief statement outlining your reasons for undertaking a graduate program, your particular area of specialization within the major field, your past academic work, and your plans for future occupation or profession.
 Please include information about yourself, your goals, and anything else you feel will help the admission committee understand who you are and why you want to attend our program.
 Also include any additional information that may assist the selection committee in evaluating your preparation and aptitude for graduate study at the Sociology Department at UCSB.

-Please put your name on each page of your Statement of Purpose, Personal Achivements/Contributions, Resume or Curriculum Vitae, etc.; recommended length for the statement is 2-3 pages (preferably 2) with normal font size and 1.5 line spacing.
+Please put your name on each page of your Statement of Purpose, Personal Achievements/Contributions, Resume or Curriculum Vitae, etc.; recommended length for the statement is 2-3 pages (preferably 2) using a legible font (preferrably size 12) and 1.5 line spacing.

-PERSONAL ACHIEVEMENTS/CONTRIBUTIONS: UC Santa Barbara is interested in a diverse and inclusive graduate student population.
+PERSONAL HISTORY & DIVERSITY STATEMENT: UC Santa Barbara is interested in a diverse and inclusive graduate student population.
 Please describe any aspects of your personal background, accomplishments, or achievements that you feel are important in evaluating your application for graduate study.
 For example, please describe if you have experienced economic challenges in achieving higher education, such as being financially responsible for family members or dependents, having to work significant hours during undergraduate schooling or coming from a family background of limited income.
 Please describe if you have any unusual or varied life experiences that might contribute to the diversity of the graduate group, such as fluency in other languages, experience living in bicultural communities, academic research interests focusing on cultural, societal, or educational problems as they affect underserved segments of society, or evidence of an intention to use the graduate degree toward serving disadvantaged individuals or populations.
-The recommended length for the Personal Achievements/Contributions is 1-2 pages.

 RESUME OR CURRICULUM VITAE: List your positions of employment or volunteer work/community service since high school, either full or part-time, including the hours per week worked and the nature and dates of employment or service.